springernature/webpagetest-mapper/README.md

    even if JavaScript is disabled in the viewer's web browser.
 3. A table
-   summarising the optimisation scores that WebPageTest awards to each page.
+   summarising the optimization scores that WebPageTest awards to each page.
    Each data cell
    in this table
-   links to the optimisation details.
+   links to the optimization details.

 Throughout the document,
 tests are identified